MBurnett-Skyline/programmingportfolio/README.md

 Projected graduation in 2027
 #### Experience
 * Working in Unity since 2021 (C#)
-* Experience in ClipStudioPaint and Adobe Photoshop
+* Experience in ClipStudioPaint (animation and drawing) and Adobe Photoshop (drawing)
 * Took a class that essentially was editing and making movies (I can edit and direct)
 * In the process of creating an analog horror series with transitions, effects, and animation